Free fuel / usage log sheet

 Preview the template

-See the first part of the log sheet below.
-Enter your email above to download the full fuel usage log (PDF-ready).
+See the first part of the fuel / usage log sheet below.
+Download the full version above.

 A fuel usage log sheet is a record used by fleet managers, site supervisors and plant operators to document every refuelling event for vehicles and equipment.
-Each row captures who refuelled which asset, when, how many litres were added, the cost, and the odometer or hour meter readings before and after.
+Each row captures who refuelled which asset, when, how many litres were added, the cost, the fuel type and the odometer or hour meter readings before and after.
 Totalled across a period, the log provides a clear picture of fuel consumption per asset, per operator or per project.
+Tracking litres per 100 kilometres or litres per hour helps identify inefficient vehicles, overloaded plant or mechanical problems that increase consumption.

 In Australia, fuel usage logs play an important role in claiming fuel tax credits (FTC) from the ATO.
 The Fuel Tax Act 2006 requires businesses to maintain records that substantiate their FTC claims.
 A well-maintained fuel log, combined with purchase receipts, provides that substantiation.
-Beyond tax, fuel logs support cost allocation, theft detection and maintenance scheduling.
+Beyond tax, fuel logs support cost allocation across projects, theft detection through consumption anomaly analysis, and maintenance scheduling by correlating rising fuel use with engine condition.
+For organisations reporting under the National Greenhouse and Energy Reporting Act 2007 (NGER), accurate fuel consumption records are also required to calculate and report scope 1 emissions from mobile combustion sources.
+Section 19 of the WHS Act 2011 places a primary duty of care on the PCBU to manage risks associated with hazardous substances, which includes the safe handling and storage of fuel on worksites.

-Benefits of using a fuel usage log sheet
+Benefits of using this fuel / usage log sheet

 - Cost control: track fuel spend per vehicle, asset or project.
 Identify high consumers and investigate anomalies.